MileHacker Logo

 Museums & Cultural Institutions

-• The Wall Historic House museum (Musée Territorial Wall House): Island's major museum at Gustavia.
+• The Wall House Museum (Musée Territorial Wall House): Island's major museum in Gustavia.
 Insights into Swedish period, traditional fishing, local architecture, plus the daily routine.

-• Art Galleries: Several can be found in Gustavia, showing local and international artists with a focus on Caribbean landscapes and seascapes.
+• Art Galleries: Several can be found in Gustavia, showing local and international artists concentrating on Caribbean landscapes and seascapes.

 • Cultural Centers/Performance Venues: Not much formal venues.
 Occasional cultural events, art exhibitions, or small concerts at community centers or hotels.

-• Special Exhibits: Check local calendars or find out with your accommodation concierge for current events.
+• Special Exhibits: Check local calendars or inquire with your accommodation concierge for current events.

 Historical Sites